WAIFS AND UNSUNG HEROES;

 that others responded to them when they appeared hurt, fragile

 and helpless.
-They usually couldn't get nurturing attention from
+They could seldom get nurturing attention from Mother,

-Mother, unless they were very sick or bleeding after
+unless they were very sick or bleeding after a fall.

 disorders senses very early, that he/she cannot consistently depend